NineLives-CSCE-3513/photon/README.md

 Recreating the classic Photon laser tag system using modern technologies.
 This project was created for the Fall 2023 semester of the Software Engineering course at the University of Arkansas.

+This `main` branch should support MacOS and Windows.
+For Linux users, a [`linux-support`](https://github.com/NineLives-CSCE-3513/photon/tree/linux-support) branch is included which removes sounds from the game.

 ## Download the Project
 You may either download the project as a ZIP or clone the repository to your local machine: